 In certain cases, craniosacral therapy may also help with breastfeeding.
 I always recommend a full work-up to determine the cause of feeding difficulties prior to a craniosacral treatment.
 If the cause is due to not opening up the mouth wide enough, craniosacral therapy may relax the tightness in the baby’s mouth, neck, and head, which allows the baby to latch on more effectively.

 There is research to support the use of craniosacral therapy for learning difficulties in children, migraines, tinnitus, various types of paralysis and seizure activity, traumatic brain injury, chronic neck pain, and more.
 Studies on chronic neck pain show that relief and improved quality of life can be found even up to three months after treatment.
 There was even a recent pilot study in early 2015 that examined the effect of craniosacral-like therapy on active duty solders with chronic post-traumatic stress disorder (PTSD) and head injury.
 Headache, anxiety, and pain in the soldiers were all reduced during the study, which was encouraging to researchers and soldiers alike.

 The studies that have been done, combined with positive feedback from patients, indicate that craniosacral therapy continues to provide benefit for a variety of health conditions.
 It may well be that with time, the list of conditions it is indicated for will continue getting longer.
 In the meantime, it is a pleasant and deeply relaxing treatment to experience.

-Craniosacral therapy is offered at Be Well Natural Medicine with Dr. Brothers.
+Craniosacral therapy is offered at Be Well Natural Medicine.
 It can stand alone as a powerful yet subtle therapy or it may be appropriate to complement other physical therapies such as massage, acupuncture, and chiropractic care.